Twenty-five (card game): Overview

 Twenty-five may be played by 2–9 persons, six being the best number.
-A standard pack is used and each player receives five cards, or six or nine, and another is turned up to fix the trump suit.
-The object of the play is to win one trick, or at least three of five.
-The object is to win at least 3 of the 5 tricks.
-When three play at this game, it is still necessary that one of them should win the three tricks in order to make a Five, as the stakes must remain for the next game if two of the players get two tricks each, and the other one.
-If the party consists of four, they play in two partnerships, which are determined by cutting the cards, the two lowest playing against the two highest, or by agreement among the parties.
-When six people play, it is usual to play in three partnerships, and when eight people play, in four.
+A standard pack is used and each player receives five cards.
+The dealer shuffles the deck, and then offers the player to his right the option of cutting the deck, before the dealing begins.

+Dealing is not done sequentially with one card per player, as in poker for example.
+Instead, players receive two cards per each, and then three cards each to make up their total of five cards each.
+The dealer may reverse that order (three then two).
+When all players have received 5 cards, the deck is positioned centrally and one last card is turned up to fix the trump suit.

+The object of the play is to win tricks.
+Each trick one being worth 5 points.
+When a player reaches 25 points (5 tricks) they win the game.
+Winning the game may require multiple hands (rounds) of dealing.
+The position of the dealer shifts one person to the left for each new hand.

 Preliminaries

 A full pack of 52 cards is used and each player receives five cards, dealt in pairs and triplets, being the next card on the top of the pack turned up for trump.
-Each player starts with a prearranged amount, which may be of 20 chips or counters, and puts up one chip upon the table to form a pool.
-The pool is usually limited to a certain maximum, which once reached there is no further subscription, though each dealer is required to "tit-up" the pool.

 The turn to deal and play always passes to the left, and after the first hand, each player deals in rotation.
-Where the game is strictly played, the person who misdeals, or who departs from the order with which the game began, of dealing either the three or the two cards first, forfeits his stake.
-Stack the rest face down, turning the topmost card for trump.
+Where the game is strictly played, the person who misdeals, or who departs from the order with which the game began, of dealing either the three or the two cards first, forfeits his deal.
+After all players have received their 5 cards, the deck is placed centrally face down, turning the topmost card for trump.

 Robbing

 If the turn-up is an ace, the dealer may "rob the trump" by putting out, face downwards, any card from his hand and take in the ace, but the trump suit remains unaltered.
 Similarly, a player who holds the ace of trumps may himself rob the trump at any time before playing to the first trick, putting out any card and taking in the turn-up, but need not disclose the fact until it is his turn to play.
-If the holder of the trump ace does not wish to rob, and does not announce the fact that he holds it before playing to the first trick, then, whenever he does play it, it counts as the lowest trump.
-A player who fails to rob cannot go out that hand.
+If the holder of the trump ace does not wish to rob, and does not announce the fact that he holds it before playing to the first trick, then, whenever he does play it, it counts as the lowest trump (note: this is not a rule in the Irish midlands).
+A player who fails to rob cannot go out that hand (note: this is not a rule in the Irish midlands; failing to rob is merely your personal loss of the trump on the deck).
 The card put out may not be seen.
-Robbing must take place before the first player on the dealer's left leads.
-Some players make "robbing" optional.
+Most hosts of hames make "robbing" optional but it’s always best to check and align with any local rules.